 Here's an example of the "Qty Difference" and "Days Difference" calculated columns I'm talking about:-

-I've filtered out Customer ID 7 and sorted on the Sale Date column so you can see the calculation is correct, but the sorting and filtering of the data in the table makes no difference to the outcome of the calculation.
+In the above example, I've filtered out CUSTOMER ID 7 and sorted on the SALE DATE column so you can see the calculations, but the sorting and filtering of the data in the table makes no difference to the outcome of the calculation.

-This then was the answer I gave to our client.
-The "Days Between" column calculates the days between the date in the previous row and the date of the current row for each customer.
+Once I had generated this Index column, I could use it to calculate the "Days Difference" column which calculates the days between the date in the previous row and the date of the current row for each customer.
 This is the DAX expression in the calculated column:-

 Note that this calculation returns a column of a DATE data type so you will need to edit the data type to WHOLE NUMBER

-So we could use almost this same DAX expression to calculate the "Qty Difference".
-This calculated column finds the difference between the quantity on the previous row for each customer and the quantity on the current row, using "Sale Date" to define which row is previous.
-The only additional step (in the variable "previousqty") is to find the QTY that is in row that has the Sale Date equal to the previous transaction date.
+So we now could use almost this same DAX expression to calculate the "Qty Difference".
+This calculated column finds the difference between the quantity on the previous row for each customer and the quantity on the current row:-

 So this is what I love about DAX.
 Once you find a solution to a specific calculation, you can often then use that DAX "pattern" to solve a number of other calculations.

 Benefit from expert training

 At Burningsuit we have years of experience in providing expert, well-rated training courses in Power BI, DAX and Excel.
 We're adept at providing the information and skills you need to make the most of Power BI together with your data and offer on-site and public courses across London and the UK.

 To contact us, please call on 0800 0199 746 or use our Contact page.
 We're always happy to discuss Power BI training and implementation.